OSGeo/PROJ/docs/source/apps/cs2cs.rst

 be enforced.
 So for example if using EPSG:4326, the first value expected (or returned) will be a latitude.

+Internally, :program:`cs2cs` uses the :c:func:`proj_create_crs_to_crs` function
+to compute the appropriate coordinate operation, so implementation details of this function directly impact the results returned by the program.

 The environment parameter :envvar:`PROJ_LIB` establishes the directory for resource files (database, datum shift grids, etc.)